juanpc2018/Amiga-Guide-4000-4000T/README.md

 transistor technology was improved with every revision </br>
 many improvements were made But...
 100% backward compatibility was lost. </br> some SW designed for Kickstart ROM v1.3 & 68K 000 CPU's  </br>
-have weird issues, or don't work at all on newer A4000 / A1200 with AGA & 060... </br> in 1993 a software called ReloKick [v1.41](https://archive.org/details/ReloKick_v1.41_1994_Geesus) & [1.4a](https://archive.org/details/ReloKick_v1.4a_1994_DCS) </br>
+have weird issues, or don't work on newer A4000 / A1200 with AGA & 060... </br>
+in 1993 a software called ReloKick [v1.41](https://archive.org/details/ReloKick_v1.41_1994_Geesus) & [1.4a](https://archive.org/details/ReloKick_v1.4a_1994_DCS) </br>
 was made to create a soft-compatibility layer: </br>
 Emulate Kickstart 1.3 ROM in RAM on Newer [Kickstart](https://en.wikipedia.org/wiki/Kickstart_(Amiga)) </br>
 SW came with [CU Amiga Magazine issue 037 - March 1993](https://archive.org/details/cuamiga-magazine-037/page/n11/mode/2up) </br>
 Requires minimum 1MB of FastRAM, Today thats Not a problem, most CPU accelerator boards have plenty of Fast RAM. </br>
-The SW is Not available on [aminet website](https://aminet.net/) "Amiga AppStore" / Pre-PPA Repository. </br>
+The SW is Not available on [aminet website](https://aminet.net/) "Amiga AppStore" Pre-PPA Repository. </br>

-Amiga 4000 is pre-TCP/IP, pre-SSL era </br>
+A4000 is pre-TCP/IP, pre-SSL </br>
 there are several Ehternet 100Mbps cards available for Zorro slots. </br>
-but requires several software to connect to modern internet websites like: Aminet directly. </br>
+but requires several SW to connect to modern internet websites like: Aminet directly. </br>
 [iBrowser](https://www.ibrowse-dev.net/download.php) has CPU SSL emulation layer </br>
 Newer latest generation CPU Accelerator boards, some have HW SSL decoder like A3660 + FPGA Accelerator board. </br>
 New ZZ9000 GPU firmware update also has planned SSL HW Accelerator / Decoder. </br>

 to trasfer files from FreeDOS / MS-DOS "FAT16/32" Floppy to Amiga FastFileSystem "FFS" </br>
 AmigaOS has an emulator, does Not start by default at boot. </br>
+Amiga also had Bridge Boards that allow to emulate an PC XT 8088, 8086 & 80286 </br>
+have 2 computers in 1 Box, runing simultaneusly, capable of transfering files back & forth. </br>

 The other ways: "writing Amiga 880k floppy directly on Mac/PC/Linux" has different options:  </br>
 HW [KryoFlux Floppy emulator](https://kryoflux.com/?page=kf_features) </br>